Cross Ventilation for Swamp Coolers cooling CFD Simulation

 |wall motion||stationary wall|

 |turbulent kinetic energy||second-order upwind|

 |turbulent dissipation rate||second-order upwind|

 At the end of the solution process, two-dimensional and three-dimensional contours related to pressure, temperature, and velocity, as well as two-dimensional and three-dimensional velocity vectors are obtained.
-The two-dimensional contours and vectors are drawn in two sections, YZ, and XZ.
+We draw the two-dimensional contours and vectors in two sections, YZ, and XZ.